ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-7-1.md

 req.cookies.tweets_created
 ```

 With that out of the way, we need to start by saving the id of newly created tweets in a the “tweets_creatd” cookie.
-We’ll add this to the create tweet route.
+We'll add this to the create tweet route.

 Each time the user creates a tweet, we need to get the “tweets_created” cookie, add the new tweet id, and then set the “tweets_created” cookie to the new list.
-Let’s add the code to get the tweets created and save it again to the “tweets_created” cookie.
+Let's add the code to get the tweets created and save it again to the “tweets_created” cookie.

 ```javascript
 app.post('/tweets/create', function(req, res) {